jbonhag/terraform-provider-spotify/README.md

 # terraform-provider-spotify

-A Spotify provider for Terraform.
+A (very very experimental) Spotify provider for Terraform.

 ## What can it do?